ThePhaseCat/PhaseSMP-Bot/README.md

 - Adjust the 'client.user.setPresense' to update the status of the bot!
 -
 Feel free to provide any suggestions or feedback on my code, should be pretty simple to understand/manage.
 Plus, it's in a modular system, so it's easy to add new commands and what know whenever you feel like it!

+## IF YOU HAVE ANY ISSUES, FEEL FREE TO CREATE AN ISSUE AND I CAN HELP YOU